snat-s/benchybench/README.md

 ### Backend: Game Simulation (`backend/main.py`)

 - **Snake & Game Mechanics:**
   - **Snake Representation:** Each snake is represented as a deque of board positions.
-The game handles moving the snake’s head, updating the tail, and managing growth when an apple is eaten.
+The game handles moving the snake's head, updating the tail, and managing growth when an apple is eaten.
   - **Collision Logic:** The game checks for collisions—with walls, with snake bodies (including self-collisions), and with head-to-head moves [if two or more snake heads land on the same cell].
   - **Rounds and Game-Over:** The simulation proceeds round-by-round.
 Rounds end when one snake remains or when a maximum round count is reached.
 The game then records the outcome (score, win/loss/tie, history) and saves the complete game state as a JSON file.